 "It’s a bird.
 It’s a plane.
 No. It’s J.B.
 Stevens: the official poet laureate of Flavortown and he’s kicking ass and taking names.
 The Best of America Cannot Be Seen is a nonstop onslaught of pop culture goodness, flying off the page and into your eyeballs at 100mph.
 Stevens’s latest collection has it all: a Dwight Schrute ode to beets, midnight Taco Bell runs, and Thanos stuck at the DMV.
 What the hell more could you possibly want?"

-A collection of violent short stories.
+A collection of war poems.

 "This poetry is war.
 At times it is so brutal it shakes you and demands you to see and to feel the disorientation, insomnia, and a fear so thick and heavy you can only be consumed by its traumatic energy. "